 What needs to be done for emergency preparedness

-* The emergency plan needs to be updated annually as we learn from new emergency situations and the update must be achieved in collaboration with representative faculty and staff groups as well as with the Associated Student Government and campus safety personnel in recognition of their varying needs and experiences.
+* The emergency plan needs to be updated annually as we learn from new emergency situations and the update must be achieved in collaboration with representative faculty and staff groups as well as with the Associated Student Government and campus safety personnel in recognition of their varying needs and experiences and expertise.

-* The emergency plan needs to incorporate training that includes table-top scenarios and drills with participation of all factions of the college including students and visitors.
+* The emergency plan needs to incorporate training that includes table-top scenarios and drills with participation of all factions of the college including students and staff.

 * The emergency plan needs to include step-by-step levels of response and procedures and which persons are responsible for emergency actions.